Cold front bringing rain, cooler temperatures to North Texas neighborhoods

 “We’ll start seeing more rain and showers just after the noon hour,” said meteorologist Juan Hernandez with the National Weather Service office in Fort Worth in a Thursday telephone interview with the Fort Worth Star-Telegram.
 “The cold front should arrive around 3 p.m. and that will bring the temperatures down a little.”

-Hernandez said the Fort Worth-Dallas area should see at least a half inch of rain or less.
+Hernandez said the Fort Worth-Dallas area should see about half inch of rain or less.
 Rainfall totals could be as much as an inch near the Red River area.

 The Thursday afternoon commute could be wet.